floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 == Conduct

-Using the search strategy outlined in the previous section, we queried the selected platforms and found a total of /* TODO: amount */ publications.
+Using the search strategy outlined in the previous section, we queried the selected platforms and found a total of #publications.platforms.values().map(p => p.total).sum() publications.

 #figure(
   table(